Thomas McNerney & Partners

 Venture Round in 2007

-Tranzyme Pharma is a biopharmaceutical company based in North Carolina that specializes in the discovery, development, and commercialization of mechanism-based therapies.
-The company focuses on small molecule therapeutics aimed at treating acute and chronic gastrointestinal motility disorders.
-Tranzyme's product portfolio includes TZP-101, which is intended for the treatment of post-operative ileus and severe gastroparesis, as well as TZP-301, which targets obesity and metabolic syndrome.
-The company retains worldwide rights to its programs, emphasizing its commitment to addressing significant health challenges related to gastrointestinal conditions.
+Tranzyme Pharma is a biopharmaceutical company based in North Carolina, specializing in the discovery, development, and commercialization of mechanism-based therapies for gastrointestinal motility disorders.
+The company focuses on small molecule therapeutics to address both acute and chronic conditions.
+Its product portfolio includes TZP-101, designed for the treatment of post-operative ileus and severe gastroparesis, and TZP-301, aimed at addressing obesity and metabolic syndrome.
+Tranzyme Pharma retains worldwide rights for its therapeutic programs, underscoring its commitment to advancing treatment options in the field of gastrointestinal health.

 Leptos Biomedical